Linaro/website/_posts/2018/03/2018-03-19-linaro-announces-opendataplane-tigermoth.markdown

 manufacturers and software solution providers, and has been validated on both Arm and x86- based systems.

-> The Tiger Moth release of ODP highlights the power of collaboration between Arm and Linaro
+> "The Tiger Moth release of ODP highlights the power of collaboration between Arm and Linaro
-> to deliver innovative networking infrastructure solutions
+> to deliver innovative networking infrastructure solutions"
->
 > said Mark Hambleton, senior director, Open Source Software, Arm.
->
-> The ability to bring forward the capabilities of unique solutions
+> "The ability to bring forward the capabilities of unique solutions
 > from our partners, while delivering truly cross-platform portability across a broad range of
-> offerings, is a key value of the Arm ecosystem
+> offerings, is a key value of the Arm ecosystem"

 “OpenDataPlane (ODP) continues to increase its value.
 With this release that supports Arm- based SoCs, Arm-based Servers, and even DPDK on x86 Servers, Linaro and all of the Linaro